 So next time you experience rejection and are pained and shamed by it, try and take a step back and put some faith into the new path that all of a sudden has opened up instead.
 It is your path, after all!
 Start exploring it!

 3. No excuses

 It usually takes time before we take risks.
-And rightfully so: before we take a (serious) leap, it is important to fully understand what we are risking.
-To examine who, how, and what will be affected by our taking a risk is necessary in order to best calculate whether this risk is even worth taking.
-This valuable preparation time means we are actually serious about our endeavor and want it to succeed.
-And when done thoroughly it will allow us a better take off for when we actually jump.
+And rightfully so: before we take a (serious) leap, it is crucial to understand what we are risking entirely.
+To examine who, how, and what will be affected by our taking a risk is necessary to determine whether this risk is worth taking.
+This valuable preparation time means we are serious about our endeavor and want it to succeed.
+And when done thoroughly, it will allow us a better take-off for when we jump.

-Then there is what I like to call the justification time during which we come up with one excuse after the other in an attempt to rationalize why we are not able to take the risk we have been contemplating.
-These excuses always start with the following three words
+Then there is what I like to call the justification time, during which we come up with one excuse after the other to rationalize why we are not able to take the risk we have been contemplating.
+These excuses always start with the following three words.

 I am not strong /smart/ original /attractive/rich (fill in the blank) enough.

 When we are scared to take risks, there are endless ways we can try and convince ourselves of all the reasons that make it impossible to pursue our endeavor.